Social security contributions

 For NRs, the basic exemption limit of INR 250,000 does not apply against the gains earned on sale of such shares/units.

 Tax liability on long-term capital gains can be reduced by taking benefit of exemptions provided in the Income-tax Act when gains/sale proceeds from the sale of the capital assets are reinvested into house property and/or prescribed investments.
 Effective 1 April 2023, benefit claimed on long-term capital gains arising from transfer of capital asset where gains are re-invested in a residential house has been restricted to INR 100 million.

 Short-term capital losses can be offset against any capital gains (long-term or short-term).
 Long-term capital loss can only be offset against long-term capital gains.
 Unabsorbed capital losses (short-term or long-term) can be carried forward for a maximum of eight years to be offset only against future capital gains as mentioned above.

-In order to raise funds for the Start-up Action Plan, the government has provided an exemption from long-term capital gains on the sale of any long-term capital asset if the sale consideration is invested in units of a specified fund.
+To raise funds for the Start-up Action Plan, the government has provided an exemption from long-term capital gains on the sale of any long-term capital asset if the sale consideration is invested in units of a specified fund.
 The specified fund will be notified by the Central Government in due course, and the maximum deduction available will be INR 5 million.
 The investments should be held for a minimum period of three years to avail the exemption.

-Effective 1 April 2019, a once in a lifetime option has been given to an individual/ HUF wherein long-term capital gains (up to INR 20 million) arising from transfer of a residential property can now be reinvested in two house properties in India.
-Further, an individual/HUF selling a residential property also has the option to reinvest the long-term capital gains by subscribing to shares of a company that qualifies as a small or medium enterprise and also in shares of eligible start-ups with no cap on reinvestment of the capital gain.
-Investments under this provision can be made up to 31 March 2021.
+Effective 1 April 2019, a once in a lifetime option has been given to an individual/HUF wherein long-term capital gains (up to INR 20 million) arising from transfer of a residential property can now be reinvested in two house properties in India.
+Further, an individual/HUF selling a residential property also has the option to reinvest the long-term capital gains by subscribing to shares of a company that qualifies as a small or medium enterprise and in shares of eligible start-ups with no cap on reinvestment of the capital gain.
+Investments under this provision can be made up to 31 March 2022.
 In case the eligible start-up is a technology driven start-up, it will be entitled to utilise the proceeds of such equity shares in computers or computer software.

 On account of transaction in immovable property, any income earned is either taxed under income from capital gains or income from other sources.
 The income is taxed on the basis of the sale consideration or stamp duty value, whichever is higher.
 In case the sale consideration is less than the stamp duty value, the differential is taxed as income from other sources.
-However, effective 1 April 2020, in case of sale, no such adjustments shall be made in cases where the difference between stamp duty value and sale consideration is not more than 10% of such sale consideration.
+However, effective 1 April 2020, in case of sale, no such adjustments will be made in cases where the difference between stamp duty value and sale consideration is not more than 10% of such sale consideration.
 In case of purchase, if the variation between stamp duty value and sale consideration does not exceed INR 50,000 or 10% of sale consideration, no addition is to be made to total income.

 Securities transaction tax (STT)

-STT is applicable to transactions involving purchase/sale of equity shares, derivatives, units of equity-oriented funds through a recognised stock exchange, or purchase/ sale of a unit of an equity-oriented fund to any mutual fund.
+STT is applicable to transactions involving purchase/sale of equity shares, derivatives, units of equity-oriented funds through a recognised stock exchange, or purchase/sale of a unit of an equity-oriented fund to any mutual fund.
 The STT leviable for such transactions varies for each kind of instrument, whether delivery based or non-delivery based.